seawee1/Did-Somebody-Say-Corgi/README.md

 ### Model Training

 The rest was easy.
 I first experimented with training the model on TPUs provided by the [Tensorflow Research Cloud (TFRC)](https://www.tensorflow.org/tfrc).
-In my case just didn't work (I know other StyleGAN projects which successfully did this using the same repositories as I did), because training speed was much to slow.
+In my case this just didn't work (but I'm aware other StyleGAN projects which successfully did this using the same repositories as I did), because training speed was much to slow.
 That's when I got myself a Google Colab Pro subscription and trained the StyleGAN2 model for 18 days on a Tesla V100.
 This however does not include a lot of days where something went wrong and nothing progressed.
 Overall I was occupied with starting Colab runtimes every day for ~1 month.

 Have a look at the [train/test notebook](train_test.ipynb) for more details.
 You can also use this notebook to train your own model!